mahmoudatef955/GoodBook/README.md

 ## Text Processing

-here we applied some simple text processing methods:</br>
+we applied some simple text processing methods:</br>
     -removing punctuation. </br>
     -removing single characters from the list of results.</br>
     -removing duplication.</br>